ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Robust Security & Authentication Best Practices in Next.js 16 - <a href="https://medium.com/@sureshdotariya/robust-security-authentication-best-practices-in-next-js-16-6265d2d41b13?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Suresh Kumar Ariya Gowder`**

+<blockquote>Web applications have never been more connected, and that connectivity brings risk.
+Modern frameworks such as Next.js 16 make it easy to…
+Continue reading on Medium »</blockquote>

+<h3>2.
+Selenium Certification Training Course in Electronic City Bangalore - <a href="https://medium.com/@gokulemexo/selenium-certification-training-course-in-electronic-city-bangalore-a910de257e16?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `eMexo Technologies`**

+<blockquote>@everyone @highlight @followers @members
+Continue reading on Medium »</blockquote>

+<h3>3.
 Building a Message Broker Wrapper: Adding Interceptors to Scoped Observer - <a href="https://medium.com/@medanmilos1831/building-a-message-broker-wrapper-adding-interceptors-to-scoped-observer-17107d6d7c81?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Medeni1802`**

 <blockquote>When working with event-driven architectures, you often need to transform, validate, or log messages before they reach subscribers.
 While…
 Continue reading on Medium »</blockquote>

-<h3>2.
-9 JavaScript Libraries So Good, They Made Me Stop Using Frameworks - <a href="https://blog.stackademic.com/9-javascript-libraries-so-good-they-made-me-stop-using-frameworks-3748cce7956e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+9 JavaScript Libraries So Good, They Made Me Stop Using Frameworks - <a href="https://medium.com/@mahadrajpoot911/9-javascript-libraries-so-good-they-made-me-stop-using-frameworks-3748cce7956e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>I thought nothing could replace React.
 Then I found these and my whole workflow changed overnight.
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>5.
 Your Mac is a Beast for Java Dev.
 Here’s the Software to Prove It. - <a href="https://medium.com/@Fredtaylor1/your-mac-is-a-beast-for-java-dev-heres-the-software-to-prove-it-5ec23f4f84ea?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Frederick Taylor`**

 <blockquote>So you’ve got your shiny Mac, ready to churn out some brilliant Java code.
 But a great machine is only half the story.
 You need the right…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>6.
 I Used These 8 JavaScript Libraries — And They Made Me Look Like a 10-Year Senior Dev - <a href="https://medium.com/h7w/i-used-these-8-javascript-libraries-and-they-made-me-look-like-a-10-year-senior-dev-4f6524e99cfa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>You don’t need to reinvent the wheel.
 You just need the right tools and these are shockingly good.
 Continue reading on T3CH »</blockquote>

-<h3>5.
-Architecting Real-Time Collaboration: How I Built a Live Document Editing Engine in JavaScript - <a href="https://medium.com/@kainatnafees/architecting-real-time-collaboration-how-i-built-a-live-document-editing-engine-in-javascript-5c7865609d29?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**

-<blockquote>What began as a simple “add live editing” feature turned into months of wrestling with OT algorithms, WebSockets, race-conditions, and the…
-Continue reading on Medium »</blockquote>

-<h3>6.
-How to Scan Thousands of Document Pages in Browser Without Crashing - <a href="https://yushulx.medium.com/how-to-scan-thousands-of-document-pages-in-browser-without-crashing-28f7242f7da2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Xiao Ling`**

-<blockquote>Imagine this scenario: An operator at an insurance firm has just spent 20 minutes scanning a 500-page claim file.
-Suddenly, the browser…
-Continue reading on Medium »</blockquote>

-<h3>7.
-The Basics of Variables in JavaScript: Types, Declarations, and Examples - <a href="https://medium.com/readers-club/the-basics-of-variables-in-javascript-types-declarations-and-examples-7d3bb3307b8f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `elevateXcareer`**

-<blockquote>Now, let’s begin with JavaScript.
-As I mentioned earlier about frontend development and JavaScript, I will not discuss it again.
-Continue reading on Readers Club »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>